-Plan your journey so that you are not transferring planes along the way.
-It may seem like a good idea, and a cheaper option, to change flights as you can take a break during a long journey, but direct flights are better in the long run if you want to avoid jet lag.
+Plan your journey so you are not transferring planes along the way.
+It may seem like a good idea and a cheaper option to change flights so you can take a break during a long journey, but direct flights are better in the long run if you want to avoid jet lag.

 Try to adapt in advance

 Before you travel you should try to partially adapt to the destination time zone.
 For instance, you could start your daily routine one hour before or after you normally do the week before flying.

 It can become extremely uncomfortable sitting in a cramped seat for an extended period.
 Go to the gym the day before you board your flight.
 Give your legs a good workout, release the chemicals which reduce stress and tire yourself out to help you sleep on the flight.

 If possible reserve yourself a window seat as this is the only place you can rest your head and pillow on a hard surface.
 It’s impossible on the aisle or in the centre seats.

 Spending a number of hours breathing refurbished air can be dehydrating, so avoid alcohol and drink plenty of water before and during your flight.
 Indulging in free wine, beer, coffee and salted peanuts can leave you feeling weary.
 Keep your skin moisturised by splashing your face and hands every time you go to the bathroom.